dranreb22/InsertionSort/README.md

 *Visual Studio Community 2019

 ## Key Programming Concepts Utilized
-* Insertion Sorting, whereby the algorithm iteratesa through an area and removes 1 element per iteration, sorting from left to right.
+* Insertion Sorting, whereby the algorithm iterates through an array and moves up to 1 element per iteration, sorting from left to right.
 * File input and output - Reading from a pre-existing file stored within another directory and creating a file, then appending to the file in the bin directory of the same project.